 One benefit is the ability to learn more about your audience and your network.
 I can integrate Google Analytics into my website.
 I can then understand how many people are visiting my website and which posts are most popular.
 I can also see who is driving traffic to my website.
 I could create affiliate links and recognize people who drive visitors, leads, and conversions.
 Or I could help people find what they need among my affiliate network who recognize me for visitors, leads, and conversions.

 There are more benefits to this kind of content creation workflow.
 This workflow encourages me to give more attention to the information I am sharing.
 I can do things like spell check.
 I can review my writing many times.
 I can use version control to show how my ideas and the presentation of my ideas change over time as other people review my content and provide feedback.
 I can also funnel people’s feedback into a specific location of my choosing which can also be updated over time.
-It can be very challenging to integrate people’s feedback when it spread across every social media network.
+It can be very challenging to integrate people’s feedback when it is spread across every social media network.